Loule95450/Nexecur-Unofficial-API/README.md

 A modern, fully-typed TypeScript API for interacting with the Nexecur alarm system.
 This is an unofficial API that provides a clean, well-documented interface for controlling and monitoring your Nexecur security system.

-This project is a complete refactor and modernization of the original codebase, featuring improved code structure, comprehensive testing, and robust error handling.
+This project is a complete refactor and modernization of the original codebase of [Baudev](https://github.com/Baudev), featuring improved code structure, comprehensive testing, and robust error handling.

-## Features

-- **🔒 Full TypeScript Support**: Complete type safety with comprehensive interfaces and type definitions
-- **🧪 Comprehensive Testing**: Extensive test suite with mocking for reliable development
-- **📚 Well Documented**: JSDoc comments throughout with clear API documentation
-- **🛡️ Robust Error Handling**: Custom error classes with detailed error information
-- **🏗️ Modern Architecture**: Clean separation of concerns with modular design
-- **⚡ Promise-based API**: Modern async/await support for all operations

 ## Installation